KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 If we put any point $$w$$ in this region, it means that disk $$i$$ will “see” $$w$$ and vice versa.

 If we can compute such a region, then this is a better way to model the problem than the sampling method.
 Say, we compute such regions for every disk.
-Then whenever we put a point $(x, y)$ on the plane as a query point, we can check to which regions $$V_i$$ $$(x, y)$$ belong and answer which disks it sees.
+Then whenever we put a point $$(x, y)$$ on the plane as a query point, we can check to which regions $$V_i$$ $$(x, y)$$ belong and answer which disks it sees.
 It works the other way as well: have a list of disks and we want to find out a region that sees all of them, we can simply take the intersection of all $$V_i$$.